liamhendricks/cellblock/readme.md

 ## More about Mutable objects

-Mutable objects are automatically reparented to a new Cell if they get closer to a that cell.
+Mutable objects are automatically reparented to a new Cell if they get closer to that cell.
 You have control over which objects are affected by this reparenting behavior by which nodes are returned in the `Cell`'s `get_mutable()` function.
 By default, all nodes paths defined in the `get_mutable_names()` function will be counted as mutable.